100rabhcsmc/Javascript/README.md

 > Akshay Saini

-Hoisting in a javascript is a process in which all the variable,function and class define are declared before excecution of the code.
+Hoisting in a javascript is a process in which all the variable,function and class defination are declared BEFORE excecution of the code.

 variable initialized to undefined when they are declared. function defined as it is.